lukaaash/sftp-ws/README.md

     isSymbolicLink? (): boolean;
 }

-export interface IItem {
+interface IItem {
     filename: string;
     stats: IStats;

     longname?: string;
     path?: string;
 }

+const enum RenameFlags {
+    OVERWRITE = 1,
+    //ATOMIC = 2,
+    //NATIVE = 4,
+}
 ```

-The functions of `IFilesystem` interface represent actual SFTP protocol commands in a way that resembles the `fs` module that comes with Node.js.
+The functions of `IFilesystem` interface represent SFTP protocol commands and resemble the `fs` module that comes with Node.js.
 The SFTP client object implements this interface (and other useful wrapper methods).
 The SFTP server object makes instances of this interface accessible by clients.